-- 1. Turn water heater bypass valve to BYPASS position. - 2.
-Remove and save the protective cap from the end of the antifreeze draw tube. - 3.
-Insert the end of the draw tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.
+- 1. Turn water heater bypass valve to BYPASS position.
+(See "Water System Drain Valve Locations" chart at end of this section for location of bypass valve on your model.) - 2.
+Remove and save the protective cap from the end of the antifreeze siphon tube (save cap to cover tube after use).
+Insert the end of the tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.